Steven-Theuerl/LLMenuApp-using-SQLite/README.md

 ## 📝 Notes

 This project was developed as an early exploration into React Native and mobile data management using SQLite.
-While it may not represent current best practices, it serves as a testament to my foundational skills and learning journey in software engineering and mobile application development.
+While it may not reflect current best practices, it stands as a foundational step in my journey through software engineering and mobile application development.

 ---